tshihab07/Bangladesh-Crime-Data-Analysis/README.md

 ## **Data Source**

-The dataset was sourced from Kaggle and contains number of records of [Bangladesh Crime Data from 2010 - 2019](https://www.kaggle.com/datasets/talhabu/bangladesh-crime-data-from-2010-2019).
-It includes information about different types of crimes (e.g., Theft, Recovery Narcotics, Woman and Child Abuse) and their occurrences across 16 zones.
+The dataset was sourced from Kaggle and contains several records of [Bangladesh Crime Data from 2010 - 2019](https://www.kaggle.com/datasets/talhabu/bangladesh-crime-data-from-2010-2019).
+It includes information about different types of crimes (e.g., Theft, Recovery of Narcotics, and Abuse of Women and Children) and their occurrences across 16 zones.

 ### **Dataset Description**